newlogic/smartscanner-cordova/README.md

-# MLKitCordovaPlugin
+# idpass-smart-scanner-cordova
-the repository for the MLKit Plugin to be used with the Base MLKit Cordova project
+the repository for the Cordova Plugin to be used with the ID Pass Smart Scanner core library